ferrannl/kmintapp/README.md

 Contributing

-If this is mostly a personal/school project, you can keep this simple:
+Contributions, suggestions, or bug reports are welcome.

 1. Fork the repository.

-2. Create a new branch: git checkout -b feature/my-feature.
+2. Create a feature branch:

+git checkout -b feature/my-new-feature

-3. Commit your changes: git commit -m "Add my feature".
+3. Commit your changes with clear messages.

-4. Push to the branch: git push origin feature/my-feature.
+4. Push the branch and open a pull request.

-5. Open a Pull Request.

-You can also mention that outside contributions are or aren’t expected.

----

-License

-> TODO: Add the actual license you’re using.

-For example:

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Acknowledgements

-TODO: course or assignment name (if any), e.g. “KMINT – Year X course at [Your University/School]”.

-TODO: teacher(s) or classmates who contributed ideas.

-TODO: inspiration from other projects, tutorials or libraries.

----
+> This repository is primarily for educational purposes and not actively maintained.
+Feel free to fork it for your own experiments.